jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 -open your xampp start the apache and mysql (for xampp instruction.)

--import persondb.sql in your database located inside the folder, for not xampp user import the persondb.sql to your database manager
+-create a database name persondb then import persondb.sql in your database located inside the folder, for not xampp user import the persondb.sql to your database manager

 -open the LogInForm.java then run (PersonInformationDeskTopAppWithDatabase>src>gui>LogInForm.java)